 The City Bylaw in Langley states that each campsite can only accommodate one sleeping unit per campsite (RV or tent), an additional small tent (max 8’x 8′) is permitted if it is for minor children in the same family group.

 Campers wishing to camp together must reserve individual sites and notify us at time of reservation they are camping with others if they wish to be placed together in the campground.
 Only same site types can be placed close together.

 14. Can I camp in a tent on an RV- Full Hook-Up site?

 Fort Camping has designated sites for campers depending on the type of unit.
 Campers who are camping in a tent are permitted in the small RV tent sites only.
 RV- Full Hook-Up sites require an RV unit.

 15. Why can’t I book a specific campsite?

 Booking specific campsites does not allow us the flexibility we require to accommodate the highest number of campers.
 Campsite allocation is based on but not limited to length of stay and size of camping unit.

 Requests are permitted however there are no site specific guarantees.
-Campsites will be assigned to campers and site numbers given at check-in.
+Campsites are pre-assigned to campers and site numbers given only at check-in.
 Due to the high volume of campers staying in the campground there is no flexibility to change sites at check-in

 16. Can we have visitors?